spawnfest/ddmin/README.md

 In a nutshell, the delta debugging algorithm is supposed to find the minimal difference between a passing and a failing test case for a given input.
-That means having a failing test for a given input the DD algorithm will produce a *minimal* test case to reproduce the error.
+That means having a failing test for a given input the ddmin will produce a *minimal* test case to reproduce the error.

 How does it do it?
 ------------------

-The DD algorithm uses a devide an conquer approach of splitting the input data into smaller chunks and checks if a small reproduces the error the same way.
-Ultimately DD is supposed to find the minimal input to reproduce the error.
+The ddmin uses a devide and conquer approach of splitting input data into smaller chunks and checks if a smaller input reproduces the error the same way as a larger does.
+Ultimately ddmin is supposed to find the minimal input to reproduce the error.

 Let's look at an example: